 Choose background music that highlights your company’s “spirit.”

-The pop genre can often be a perfect fit here — it’s got a little bit of electronica, a little bit of rock, and a whole lot of polish.
+The pop genre can often be a perfect fit here — it’s got a little bit of electronic music, a little bit of rock, and a whole lot of polish.
 If your company culture videos are a way to introduce your brand to potential customers, you want to put your best foot forward with the content and with the atmosphere it creates.

 Examples of non-generic rock and pop tracks: